 Transformative aspects.
 (CV: not sure we need this, but the EAGER description mentions that) The proposed work provides the first comprehensive and quantitative evaluation of the ubiquitin-dependence of protein degradation under oxidative stress (which has been the subject of long-standing debate).
 We use recently developed molecular tools and state-of-the-art mass spectrometry techniques to conduct both highly specific, but also genome-wide and highly representative large-scale experiments.
 In extensive pilot studies, we have identified a system which allows us to trace K48-specific ubiquitination with minimal contamination by other ubiquitination types and modifications.
 Finally, the unbiased, system-wide nature of the project vouches for the likely identification of generalizable principles that can be taken to other organisms and systems.
 It will also allow us to identify novel targets for future manipulation of degradation and ubiquitination behavior under stress.

 Broader context.
 (CV: possibly only for us to see how it fits into context) The proposed work provides key building blocks for the next steps in understanding protein degradation upon oxidative stress. (i) With highly sensitive, but experimentally non-trivial site-specific ubiquitination assays, we can extract local information on likely ubiquitination sites and their sequence contexts.
-Given that the average protein contains ~20 lysines (all of which can be ubiquitinated) method will refine the predictions based on the data from aim 1B above. (ii) Another factor confounding polyubiquitination of lysines is oxidation of proteins that provokes structural changes.
+Given that the average protein contains ~20 lysines (all of which can be ubiquitinated), the method will refine the predictions based on the data from aim 1B above. (ii) Another factor confounding polyubiquitination of lysines is oxidation of proteins that provokes structural changes.
 A set of experiments can quantify the extent of oxidation and provide data to include oxidation propensity of proteins into the predictive model (2B). (iii) Once K48-specific polyubiquitination sites have been identified and validated, the next step is to manipulate degradation behavior of the respective protein through site-specific mutagenesis.
 Such experiments, when conducted on stress-related proteins, can be evaluated in the protective effect on the cell.
+[I don’t understand this last phrase.
+Do mean “can determine whether such manipulations can protect a cell”?]